-What’s up, Buttercup Buttercup is a winter squash that is sweeter and creamier than other winter kinds and is a good source of fiber and vitamin C. This simple-to-make Baked Buttercup Squash recipe takes just minutes to prepare and 40 minutes to bake.
+What’s up, Buttercup Buttercup is a winter squash that is sweeter and creamier than other winter varieties.
+It is also a good source of fiber and vitamin C. This simple-to-make recipe takes just minutes to prepare and 40 minutes to bake.

 Cut squash in half and remove seeds.
-Place in baking dish cut side down in about 1 inch of water.
+Place in baking dish cut side down in about one inch of water.
 Bake at 350 degrees for 40 minutes or until tender.
 Remove from oven and fill each cavity with brown sugar, butter, and salt and pepper to taste.
 Continue to bake for 10 minutes.
-Other varieties of squash, such as acorn or delicata, can be substituted.
+Other varieties of squash, such as acorn can be substituted.
 Serves two.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.